sethtippetts/tenant/README.md

 ### Functional initialization

-Alternatively if can add connections and tenants functionally
+Alternatively you can add connections and tenants functionally

 __Example__:
 ```js